jreisz/redux-address-book/README.md

 # Redux Address Book

-Redux Address Book is a exercise to explore and test using Redux (in a small scale) with React and uses data from the randomuser.me API.
+Redux Address Book is a exercise to explore and test the use of Redux (in a small scale) with React and uses data from the randomuser.me API.

 ![](https://github.com/leanderlindahl/redux-address-book/blob/master/screenshot.png)